bradford415/CALM/README.md

 ```

 ### Anaconda Environment
-Create a virtual environment with the required dependecies.
-If a virtual envrionment already exists and meets these requirements, this step can be skipped.
+Create a virtual environment with the required dependencies.
+If a virtual environment already exists and meets these requirements, this step can be skipped.
 ```bash
 module add anaconda3/5.10-gcc/8.3.1